NatePadgett/Final_Project/README.md

     return sentences
 ```

 Sentence scrambling in this way is like my grandma's often random repetitions of phrases and stories as her disease worsened.

+Example output:
+>He is a great roommate so it is mutually beneficial for the entire family :) He is saving money while living at home.
+He is saving money while living at home.
+He is saving money while living at home.

 [RWET_Final_Name_And_Sent_Scramble.py](https://github.com/NatePadgett/RWET-Final-Slipping/blob/master/RWET_Final_Name_And_Sent_Scramble.py) combines the two symptoms created in the previous two scripts.
 The resulting text is a confusing mix of name confusion and statement repitition.

 Example output:

 >Tiffany arrives on December 19th for two whole weeks!
 Yippee!
+>
 >Nathan arrives on December 19th for two whole weeks!
 Yippee!

 This is indcative of the confluence of communicative challenges experienced by my grandmother well into her illness, when it became obvious to us that she had dementia.